jbny100/seoReportGenerator/README.md

 - Centralized Saving and Cleanup

 	Use of a centralized save method (in run()) that not only saves the workbook but also cleans it up (removes unwanted sheets) just before finalizing.
 This avoids having to save 		Monthly_SEO_Metrics.xlsx at the end of individual methods.

+- Further modularization

+  	Place the BrowserNavigator, DataParser and ExcelManager classes into different files in the directory in order to make the program easier to read and maintain.

 ## Contributing